The Softest Menstrual Cups

 Despite being quite soft, people commented that is opens easily once inside.
 If you’re looking for one of the best menstrual cups for beginners, the Iris Cup should be at the top of your list.
 It’s comfortable, easy to insert and remove and just works.

 Love it?
 We think you will!
 It’s one of our favourite menstrual cup options for a soft menstrual cup.

 Or, you can head over to Amazon and buy the Iris Cup for yourself today:

-If you’re looking for one of the softest menstrual cups that you can buy, then you should consider the soft version of the Meluna.
+If you’re looking for one of the softest period cups that you can buy, then you should consider the soft version of the Meluna.
 It’s a relative newcomer to the menstral cup world, but it’s quickly becoming a very popular option.

 Huge Ranges of Styles, Sizes and Firmness Options

 The Meluna is so popular because there are a huge range of sizes, styles, and colours.
 In particular, if you’re looking for a very soft menstrual cup, this should be one that you consider.

 Something interesting about the Meluna Cup is that it’s made from Thermoplastic Elastomer (TPE), instead of silicone (almost all other cups) or latex (the Keeper Cup).
 As it relates to soft menstrual cups, this materials can mold to your body as it heats up, which can make it extremely comfortable.

 It’s important to remember that there are a huge variety of sizes, shapes, and models for this one.
 Make sure you’re getting the right one for your needs.